joshand/adaptive-policy-sync/README.md

     - This will show you the raw data being received by the Meraki Dashboard API as well as the ISE ERS API.
 The "match_report" field (Sync Details in the UI) will show you what components match or do not match.
 The "update_dest" (Who Needs Update? in the UI) field will show whether Meraki Dashboard or Cisco ISE needs to be updated.
 The "push_config" field (Config Push in the UI) will show you the specific API call that will be issued in order to make an update.

 - Database Access
-    - In the event that there is a database-related problem, you can access the built-in database using http://127.0.0.1:8020/admin if you deployed using the Docker example above, or http://127.0.0.1:8000/admin if you deployed using the Local example above.
+    - In the event that there is a database-related problem, you can access the built-in database using http://127.0.0.1:8000/admin (if you used the examples above).
 Log in using the same credentials you use for the UI itself.